Laronk/Filmmaking_Tutorials/Writing/Save_the_cat__Story_Beats/Save_the_cat__Story_Beats.md

   !["Break Into Three Explained"](./images/break_into_three_explained.png "Break Into Three Explained")

   * Cooper realizes he can communicate with the past through gravity.
-  * Even though he does not fully understand how the newfound solution works Cooper is going to do whatever he can (even use the unexplained tesseract) to save his children.
+  * Even though he does not fully understand how the newfound solution works, he'll do whatever he can (even use the unexplained tesseract) to save his children.

 ---